sessions-matthew/am335x-doc/docs/gpio-overview.md

 4. **Control Registers**: Pin direction and special functions

 ### Core GPIO Registers (per bank)

+The address of each register is calculated by adding the offset to the base address.
+For example the address of GPIO2_OE is calculated as 0x481AC000 + 0x134 = 0x481AC134.

 | Offset | Register | Access | Purpose |
 |--------|----------|--------|---------|